-The Australian Agricultural Traceability Alliance is a coalition of partners, who have an invested interest in national agricultural traceability and to accelerate Australia’s journey in exceeding $100 billion of farmgate output by 2030 and beyond.
+The Australian Agricultural Traceability Alliance (Alliance) is a coalition of partners, who have a deep interest in enhancing national agricultural traceability.
+The Alliance is working to accelerate Australia’s journey in exceeding $100 billion of farmgate output by 2030 and beyond.

-The Alliance aims to ensure strong industry and cross-jurisdictional engagement and provide the right foundations for traceability initiatives to be successful.
+The Alliance aims to ensure strong engagement across industry, governments and broader supply chain stakeholders, and provide the right and successful foundations for traceability initiatives.

-They will also translate policy into practice across the entire agricultural supply chain.
+They will also help translate policy into practice across the entire agricultural supply chain.

-The proposed 10-year National Agricultural Traceability Strategy includes a vision, mission, objectives and identified priority areas for action to support a coordinated approach.
-It will ultimately help us support an enduring approach to national agricultural traceability.
+The National Agricultural Traceability Strategy 2023 to 2033 is a 10-year strategy providing the vision, mission, objectives and identified priority areas for action to support a coordinated, enduring approach to enhancement of agricultural traceability across the Alliance and its supply chains.

-Check out the draft strategy and its progress via our Have Your Say website.
+Check out the draft plan and its progress via our Have Your Say website.

 Australian Agricultural Traceability Alliance Forum

-The Alliance joined together again on 19 October 2022 to finalise the first 10-year National Agricultural Traceability Strategy.
+The Alliance met on 19 October 2022 to refine the first 10-year National Agricultural Traceability Strategy.
 The Forum also heard about insights to inform the development of the strategy’s first 5-year implementation plan.

-The Forum, held over 1 day with more than 240 Alliance members in attendance (final figures), involved keynote speakers and a panelist discussion in the morning, allowing for the afternoon to focus on interactive deep dive sessions into the 4 pressing challenges (data, regulation, value creation and distribution, and enduring partnerships and continuous improvement) we face in uplifting our national agricultural traceability systems.
+The Forum was held over 1 day with more than 240 Alliance members in attendance.
+It involved keynote speakers and a panel discussion in the morning.
+This was followed by an afternoon to focus on interactive deep dive sessions divided into the 4 pressing challenges (data, regulation, value creation and distribution, and enduring partnerships and continuous improvement), which we face in uplifting our national agricultural traceability systems.

 Australian Agricultural Traceability Hub